 Besides, you can rest assured that our quotes are available for free.
-If you need help with keeping the cost of your project to a minimum, our project manager can assist you with the same.
-They can suggest to you where to cut down the corners, how to creatively use the existing assets, and how to arrange the files.
+If you need help keeping your project's cost to a minimum, our project manager can assist you with the same.
+They can suggest where to cut down the corners, how to creatively use the existing assets, and how to arrange the files.

 Creating 3D models

-This is the most important step in the process of 3D furniture rendering.
-However, since the process is a bit time-consuming, we check a few things before starting.
+This is the most crucial step in the process of 3D furniture rendering.
+However, since the process is time-consuming, we check a few things before starting.

 - If there is any unnecessary information

 CAD files are likely to contain lots of information.
-Some information will be relevant while some irrelevant.
-In that case, you need to find out the irrelevant information and remove them before sending the files for 3D modeling of furniture.
+Some information will be relevant, while some will be irrelevant.
+In that case, you need to find the irrelevant information and remove them before sending the files for 3D furniture modeling.
 It will ensure that we don’t waste time creating unnecessary elements.

-Additionally, our project managers will also audit the files before sending them to our 3D modelers.
-In case we are confused about something being omitted, we’ll ask you.
-Omitting unnecessary information can also help to keep the costs down.
+Our project managers will also audit the files before sending them to our 3D modelers.
+If we are confused about something being omitted, we’ll ask you.
+Skipping unnecessary information can also help to keep costs down.

 If the reference files reflect the latest version

 Revisions are common to any development process.
-So, if changes are made to your design, you must save it, even if it’s a minor one.
+So, if changes are made to your design, you must save it, even if it’s minor.
 Not saving the changes will result in the 3D model being created with incorrect specifications.

 If physical requirements are clearly expressed in the source files